Use the probability distribution in Exercise 3 to find the probab... | Channels for Pearson+

 Probability Distribution

 A probability distribution describes how the probabilities of a random variable are distributed across its possible values.
-It provides a mathematical function that gives the likelihood of each outcome, allowing us to understand the behavior of the variable.
-In this context, it helps in determining the probability of DeMar DeRozan having fewer than four personal fouls based on the distribution of his fouls in previous games.
+It provides a mathematical function that gives the likelihood of each outcome.
+In this context, it helps determine the probability of DeMar DeRozan having a specific number of personal fouls during a game.

 Recommended video: